 The route took me from South Amsterdam via a ferry at Hempontpleinm to Zaandam, I took the route to Alkmaar via Spijkerboor, to Heerhugowaard passing through Middenmeer before reaching Den Oever.
-The next section of my bike ride was to bike over the Afsluitdijk causeway, running from Den Oever to the village of Zurich in Friesland province, over a length of 32 kilometres (20 mi) and a width of 90 metres (300 ft), at an initial height of 7.25 metres (23.8 ft) above sea-level.
+The next section of my bike ride was to bike over the Afsluitdijk causeway, running from Den Oever to the village of Zurich in Friesland province, over a length of 32 kilometers (20 mi) and a width of 90 meters (300 ft), at an initial height of 7.25 meters (23.8 ft) above sea-level.

 Here is the route I took mapped by MapMyRide.